-Other than when an appeal is granted for unusual or mitigating circumstances, a student can re-establish eligibility only by taking action that brings the student into compliance with the qualitative and quantitative components of this policy.
+Other than when an appeal is granted for unusual or mitigating circumstances, a student can re-establish eligibility only by taking action that brings the student into compliance with the quantitative and qualitative components of this policy.

 - Quantitative Standard-67% of cumulative attempted hours must be passed. - Qualitative Standard-Meet the GPA requirement per GPA scale for hours attempted.